ordercloud-api/ordercloud-javascript-sdk/docs/Payments.md

 var apiInstance = new OrderCloud.Payments();

-var direction = "direction_example"; // String | Direction of the payment.
-Possible values: Incoming, Outgoing.
+var direction = "direction_example"; // String | Direction of the order, from the current user's perspective.
+Possible values: incoming, outgoing.

 var orderID = "orderID_example"; // String | ID of the order.

 var opts = {
-  'search': "search_example", // String | Search of the payment.
+  'search': "search_example", // String | Word or phrase to search for.
-  'searchOn': ["searchOn_example"], // [String] | Search on of the payment.
+  'searchOn': "searchOn_example", // String | Comma-delimited list of fields to search on.
-  'sortBy': ["sortBy_example"], // [String] | Sort by of the payment.
+  'sortBy': "sortBy_example", // String | Comma-delimited list of fields to sort by.
-  'page': 56, // Number | Page of the payment.
+  'page': 56, // Number | Page of results to return.
+Default: 1
-  'pageSize': 56, // Number | Page size of the payment.
+  'pageSize': 56, // Number | Number of results to return per page.
+Default: 20, max: 100.
-  'filters': {key: "filters_example"} // {String: String} | Filters of the payment.
+  'filters': {key: "filters_example"} // {String: String} | Any additional key/value pairs passed in the query string are interpretted as filters.
+Valid keys are top-level properties of the returned model or 'xp.???'
 };
 apiInstance.List(direction, orderID, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);